dfm/jpu/README.md

 interface for dispatching of ufuncs on custom array classes.
 I have played around with the undocumented `__jax_array__` interface, but it's not really flexible enough, and it isn't currently compatible with Pytree objects.

+So far, only a subset of the `numpy`/`jax.numpy` interface is implemented.
+Pull requests adding broader support (including submodules) would be welcome!